Top-down Yoke Crochet Sweaters Explained

 There are no actual seams but the increases are placed on top of each other in each round which can create the illusion of a seam.

-You can make the raglan line a feature, for example by working a different stitch pattern on the increase.
+You could, if you wished, make the raglan seam-line a feature, for example by working a different stitch pattern on the increase.
 But lets keep it simple for now!

-The shoulder widths / sides of the rectangle are normally start at about 1/3rd of the length across the back.
+A very rough (and much debated) rule of thumb is that the shoulder widths / sides of the rectangle, which will evolve into the sleeves are normally start at about 1/3rd of the length across the back.
+But this will depend on the style of neckline you’re looking for.

-My popular pattern, the Rainbow Smiles Sweater uses the raglan method, though because I have to make things interesting it also incorporates a v-neck so is more of a hexagon than a square!
+My popular pattern, the Rainbow Smiles Sweater uses the raglan method, but, because I have to make things interesting, it also incorporates a v-neck so is more of an asymmetric hexagon than a square or rectangle.

 The Light Fandango V-neck Raglan Sweater pattern is a more typical raglan design.
-Though you will often see raglan sweaters with the square neck pictured above.
+Though you will often see raglan sweaters with the square neck as in the hopeless doodle above.

-So a circular yoke works the same way as a square one in terms of construction, only the increases are evenly distributed rather than being worked at the corners.
+A circular yoke works in a similar way to a rectangular one in terms of construction (make, fold then split the yoke).
+But here, the increases are evenly distributed rather than being worked at the corners, so you don’t get the same obvious seam.

-If you’ve ever made a hat starting at the crown, you will have used the same method!
+If you’ve ever made a hat starting at the crown using the flat circle method, you will have used the same technique.

 Think about all those beautiful Scando/ Icelandic / alpine sweaters – whether knit or crochet, these are made using a round yoke.